 5. Shepton Mallet Lido

-For those who don’t fancy roughing it in a lake, Shepton Mallet Lido offers swimming in its open-air heated pool usually between May and September, and hopes to be back open soon.
+For those who don’t fancy roughing it in a lake, Shepton Mallet Lido offers swimming in its open-air heated pool usually between May and September.
 Nestled south towards Wells, the pool is just less than an hour’s drive from Bristol, but offers the comfort of swimming in chlorinated water and plenty of fun with a bunting-clad pool and beach hut designs.
 Click here for more information.

 Shepton Mallet Lido, Shaftsgate Avenue, Shepton Mallet, BA4 5YA